Mason0167/stock-python-learning/README.md

 # Stock Selection Engine

-A Python-based fundamental stock analysis and screening system that helps identify high-quality, stable companies using different metrics.
-(For stock learning beginner.)
+A Python practice project for learning fundamental stock analysis and screening.
+Focuses on experimenting with metrics and identifying high-quality, stable companies, without production use.

 ---